duartrosar/stats-preview-card-component/README.md

 ### Useful resources

-- Kevin Powell's [Youtube](https://www.youtube.com/user/KepowOb) and Conquering Responsive Layouts[Course](https://courses.kevinpowell.co/conquering-responsive-layouts)- Pretty much any video Kevin has on responsive layouts and sass, I love it!
-In this project (after watching some of his videos) I tried not to use the <height> property and also not use absolute units for the <width> of components.
+- Kevin Powell's [Youtube](https://www.youtube.com/user/KepowOb) and Conquering Responsive Layouts [Course](https://courses.kevinpowell.co/conquering-responsive-layouts)- Pretty much any video Kevin has on responsive layouts and sass, I love it!
+In this project (after watching some of his videos) I tried not to use the **height** property and also not use absolute units for the **width** of components.
 - I absolutely love these [Sass Guidelines](https://sass-guidelin.es/) written by [Kitty Giraudel](https://kittygiraudel.com/), specially the section on [Architecture](https://sass-guidelin.es/#architecture).
 It inspired me to be more organized with my projects and create good habits.

 ## Author